-Amanda Ripley is an investigative journalist for Time, The Atlantic and other magazines.
+Amanda Ripley is a writer and a senior fellow at the Emerson Collective.
 She is the author, most recently, of The Smartest Kids in the World--and How They Got That Way, a New York Times bestseller.
 Her first book, The Unthinkable: Who Survives When Disaster Strikes--and Why, was published in 15 countries and turned into a PBS documentary.

 Before joining Time as a writer in 2000, Amanda covered the D.C. courts for Washington City Paper and Capitol Hill for Congressional Quarterly.
 She graduated from Cornell University.
-She currently lives in Washington, D.C., where she is an Emerson Senior Fellow.
+She currently lives in Washington, D.C.

 For media inquiries, please contact Cary Goldstein at Simon & Schuster at Cary.Goldstein@simonandschuster.com or by telephone at (212) 698-1122.